umnsec/mlta/README.md

 @inproceedings{mlta-ccs19,
   title        = {{Where Does It Go?
-Refining Indirect-Call Targets with Multi-Layer Type Analysis}}, author       = {Kangjie Lu and Hong Hu}, booktitle    = {Proceedings of the 26th ACM Conference on Computer and Communications Security (CCS'19)}, month        = November, year         = 2019, address      = {London, UK},
+Refining Indirect-Call Targets with Multi-Layer Type Analysis}}, author       = {Kangjie Lu and Hong Hu}, booktitle    = {Proceedings of the 26th ACM Conference on Computer and Communications Security (CCS)}, month        = November, year         = 2019, address      = {London, UK},